rezacsedu/Deep-Learning-for-Clustering-in-Bioinformatics/README.md

 ## Deep Learning-based Clustering Approaches for Bioinformatics
-Codes and supplementary materials for our paper "Deep Learning-based Clustering Approaches for Bioinformatics" has been accepted for publication in [Briefings in Bioinformatics](https://academic.oup.com/bib) journal.
+Codes and supplementary materials for our paper "Deep Learning-based Clustering Approaches for Bioinformatics" published in [Briefings in Bioinformatics](https://academic.oup.com/bib) journal.
 This repo will be updated periodically.
-In particular, more complete Jupyter notebooks will be added and new approaches/paper will be listed.
+In particular, more complete Jupyter notebooks will be added.
+Besides new approaches and paper will be listed too.

 In this article, we reviewed deep learning-based approaches for cluster analysis, including network training, representation learning, parameter optimization, and formulating clustering quality metrics.
 We also discussed how representation learning based on different autoencoder architectures (e.g., vanilla, variational, LSTM, and convolutional) can be more effective than machine learning-based approaches (e.g., PCA) in different scenarios, e.g., bio-imaging, gene expression clustering, and clustering biomedical texts.